LeandroQuisbert/Arnes/README.md

 2.10.3. **`sectionRef` field**: Available **only in containers** (V2.2).
 Links the container to a functional section defined in `catalogs.sections`.
 It allows filtering and grouping entities by subsystem.

 2.10.4. **Section inheritance in connectors (V2.2):** Connectors **do not have their own `sectionRef` field**.
 They always inherit the section from their parent container.
 If the parent container has `sectionRef: "ccu"`, all its descendant connectors belong to the "ccu" section.
 If the parent container does not have `sectionRef`, it is inherited from the grandparent, and so on up to the root.
 If no ancestor has `sectionRef`, the connector has no assigned section.
 The inheritance chain is limited to **4 levels** of depth (see rule 10.16).

-> **Note (V2.5):** Section inheritance uses the same 4-level depth limit as container hierarchy.
-Connectors never have their own `sectionRef`; they always inherit from the nearest ancestor container that has one.

 2.10.5.
 The interface displays the current user name (from `catalogs.people`) and allows changing it from the configuration panel.
 When saving, `savedBy` is automatically updated with the active user.